Jaystonian/Cartridges/ZX Spectrum/ZXSwinSID/readme.txt

-Based on "Rev C" branch.
+Based on "Rev D" branch.